A MD&DI December 1996 Column

 Anderson, 317/642-1860, fax 317/642-0266

 The organization has two business parks.
 It also has access to local investors who have financed three office buildings and three industrial buildings.
-A city revolving loan fund and access to other state programs are useful to the medical
+A city revolving loan fund and access to other state programs are useful to the medical industry.

 The Greater Fort Wayne Chamber